The Ultimate Pumpkin Cheesecake Bars

 • Add the rest of the ingredients from the "Cheesecake Batter" list and continue beating until well combined and creamy.
 Scrape the sides and bottom of the bowl with a spatula.

-• Remove the crust from the freezer and pour 1/2 of the cheesecake batter mixture into the prepared pan.
-Return to the freezer for about 1 hour, the layer needs to freeze enough to be able to pour the pumpkin layer on top of it.
+• Take the crust out of the freezer and pour half of the cheesecake batter into the prepared pan.
+Return it to the freezer for about 1 hour, allowing the layer to freeze sufficiently so that you can pour the pumpkin layer on top.

 • Set aside the remaining half of the cheesecake batter.
 It will be used for the pumpkin layer.